Dec 14, 2010

 OREN HARMAN: And yet, wherever you look in nature ...

-LYNN LEVY: You see creatures doing this.
+LYNN: You see creatures doing this.

 OREN HARMAN: From bacteria ...

-OREN HARMAN: ...birds, bees, ants and wasps, fish ...I'll give you an example.
-There's a species of amoeba called Dictyostelium Discoideum which—which usually, the amoeba sort of lives on its own, it's a single-celled organism in the forest.
-But when resources are low, what it does is, it sends out this chemical signal, and all the other amoebas, who were also single-celled ...
+OREN HARMAN: Birds, bees, ants and wasps, fish.
+I'll give you an example.
+There's a species of amoeba called dictyostelium discoideum which usually, the amoeba sort of lives on its own, it's a single-celled organism in the forest.
+But when resources are low, what it does is it sends out this chemical signal, and all the other amoebas, who are also single-celled ...

-LYNN LEVY: ...they start sending out signals.
+LYNN: They start sending out signals.

-OREN HARMAN: ...and they start sort of crawling until they all meet.
+OREN HARMAN: And they start sort of crawling until they all meet.
 And they become one slug, which is now a single organism.

 OREN HARMAN: It stops.
-And the top 20 percent of the slug, the top 20 percent amoeba in the head of the slug, begin to create out of their own body a stalk, which hardens.
+And the top 20 percent of the slug, the top 20 percent amoeba in the head of the slug, begins to create out of their own body a stalk, which hardens.
 And they die while doing so.
 But it—the stalk allows the bottom 80 percent to climb up the stalk, and to create an orb at the top of the stalk.

 OREN HARMAN: To better pastures.

-LYNN LEVY: It's like a dandelion.
+LYNN: It's like a dandelion.

-OREN HARMAN: So what's happened is, that the top 20 percent have really sacrificed themselves for the back 80 percent.
+OREN HARMAN: So what's happened is that the top 20 percent have really sacrificed themselves for the back 80 percent.
 And that's an amoeba.
 So you figure, what the hell is happening here?
 This was a great mystery to Darwin.
-And Darwin said, "This is in fact the greatest mystery, and the greatest riddle.
+And Darwin said, "This is, in fact, the greatest mystery, and the greatest riddle.
 And if I can't answer it, then my theory isn't worth anything."

 JAD: So we were curious about this.